SidneyElsayed/midoandtolo-overhaul/_posts/2025-03-06-24-hours-in-cairo-local-guide.md

 layout: post-with-sidebar
 title: Not your Typical 24 Hours in Cairo
 subtitle: Local's Guide to Egypt's Living, Breathing Capital
+sidebar-title: Not your Typical 24 Hours in Cairo
 description: >-
     Cairo is obviously on your Egypt itinerary, but this day is not that.
 You’ll see no pyramids, ride no camels.
 This day is for Cairo, the living,